International Horticultural Expo 2023 Doha Qatar: Goals

+Qatar National Vision 2030

+In alignment with the Qatar National Vision 2030, a strategic blueprint designed to propel Qatar towards achieving sustainable development and becoming a more advanced society by 2030, this particular edition serves as a catalyst for transformative initiatives.
+It aims to foster global awareness and encourage individual engagement in order to support the goals outlined in the vision.
+Hosting this gathering is a project that aligns harmoniously with the concurrent endeavors of national sustainability projects.
+It is a collaborative initiative that seeks to promote and support the principles of sustainability on a national scale.
+By bringing together stakeholders from various sectors, this gathering aims to foster dialogue, exchange knowledge, and develop innovative solutions to address pressing environmental challenges.
+The event serves as a platform for sharing best practices, showcasing successful initiatives, and inspiring collective action towards a more sustainable future.
+Through its inclusive and participatory approach, this project contributes to the broader national sustainability agenda and reinforces the importance of collaborative efforts in achieving long-term environmental goals.

 Rescheduling

 The organisers approached the BIE to move the opening to 2023, following the delay of Expo 2020 from 2020 to 2021 and a request to do so by the AIPH, and agreement from the government of Qatar.
 The request was in recognition of challenges facing participating countries during the COVID-19 pandemic.

 The BIE's executive committee agreed this rescheduling in principle, meaning that it could be put a vote at the next general assembly on 1 December 2020.

 At the general assembly it was agreed that the exposition be held between 2 October 2023 and 28 March 2024, and be called International Horticultural Expo 2023 Doha Qatar during which the country would focus on hosting the FIFA World Cup the year before.